 Are each Project Management process's ITTO unique?

 Some are; but, most aren't.
 By this I mean that there are some ITTO that show up only once (or even a handful of times).
 However, the majority of ITTO show up over and over – this is discussed in more detail below.
-Therefore, the number of ITTO you need to learn is actually a much less than it appears at first blush.
+Therefore, the number of ITTO you need to learn is actually far fewer than it first appears.

 Many ITTO look familiar, where have I seen them before?

 You're not imagining things, the majority of ITTO also show up as part of the vocabulary you need to be fluent in to pass the PMP exam.
 This allows you to double down on your studying by reinforcing vocabulary and ITTO at the same time.
 For more tips on studying for the PMP exam please review Creating Your PMP Study Plan - The Complete Guide.

 When project management practitioners refer to "PMP ITTO" they mean the global set of ITTO associated with all the Project Management processes detailed in the PMBOK® Guide, not ITTO related to one specific process.
 To understand how the ITTO are used, the PMBOK® Guide provides useful figures and tables that illustrate the interrelationships between Project Management processes that will greatly help your understanding of ITTO; the two most important are:

 Figure 3-3.
 Project Management Process Interactions (p.
 53 - FIFTH EDITION), which provides a diagram with an overview, or "big picture" summary of project management process.
 This particular figure is taken from the FIFTH EDITION, because the Sixth Edition no longer includes it.
 And even though the details of the drawing are no longer accurate because many of the ITTOs have changed, the 'big idea' is still correct: ITTOs flow between processes and process groups in many ways.